-2.2.1 Assignment of functional types and probabilities to cells.

-In the initial pass over the table element node (of the DOM tree), we convert a sub-tree into a matrix structure, which is populated by cells according to its layout information.
-During this step the text of each cell is tokenized, and each token is assigned a token type according to the tree (leaves) presented in Figure 2.
-At the same time, we assign each cell in the rendered table a functional type and a probability of the type.
-By default, a cell is assigned no functional type (probability value equals zero), or I-cell type in case the cell includes only/mostly tokens, recognized as dates, currencies, or numerical values.
-According to this ratio, a probability is calculated.
-Finally, we assume that the cell in the lower-right corner is always an I-cell, and the cell in the upper-left corner is an A-cell.
-Therefore we assign those two cells the types, regardless of their content, with probability one.
+Assignment of functional types and probabilities to cells.
+In the first walk over the table element (of the DOM tree), we convert a sub-tree into a matrix structure, which is populated by cells according to its layout information.
+During this step the text of each cell is tokenized, and each token is assigned a token type (see Figure 2).
+At the same time, we assign each cell in the rendered table a functional type (A-cell or I-cell) and a probability for this type.
+By default, a cell is assigned no functional type, which is observed by a probability having value zero, unless the cell includes only/mostly tokens, recognized as dates, currencies, or numerical values.
+In the latter case the cell is assigned the type I-cell, and its probability is calculated based on the proportion of tokens which talk in favour of this type.
+We also assume that the cell in the lowest right corner is always an I-cell, and the cell in the upper-left corner is an A-cell.
+Therefore we assign them the type, regardless of their content, with probability one.